lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 This guide is based on [Deuterium](https://www.bunsenlabs.org/installation.html#downloads) which serves as my main OS.
 Overall, it offers a speedy, uncluttered Debian experience which (in my opinion) is only equaled by distros as for example [ArchLabs Linux](https://archlabsblog.wordpress.com/) or [CrunchBang++](https://www.crunchbangplusplus.org/).

 Here is a rundown of how I configured BunsenLabs to best serve my needs:

+***1 Status of this document***

+v1.0

+***2 Before you begin***

+Set aside at least half a day to complete the basics – after the basic install and update you'll be installing a ton of files.

+***3 Desktop install***

+Do a generic install from Live USB, when you reboot you'll get an install script – follow it.
+On my Inspiron it always went without a hitch.